Archival Resource Key

-ARKs can be maintained and resolved locally using open source software such as Noid (Nice Opaque Identifiers) or via services such as EZID.
-Most implementations are decentralized and no fees are charged for the right to assign ARKs.
-Some implementations choose to publish ARKs via the centralized N2T (Name-to-Thing) resolver.

 History

 Throughout the 1990s, the Internet Engineering Task Force and other organizations developed standards for persistent identifiers for web resources, including URN, PURL, Handle, and DOI.
 In each of these standards, indirect identifiers would resolve to URLs, which themselves changed over time.
 Many believed that such systems would contribute to the persistence of web resources over time.

-In 2001, John Kunze of the University of California and R. P. Channing Rodgers of the United States National Library of Medicine released the first draft of “The ARK Persistent Identifier Scheme,” designed in response to the needs of their two organizations, as an IETF working document.
+In 2001, John Kunze of the University of California and R. P. Channing Rodgers of the United States National Library of Medicine released the first draft of The ARK Persistent Identifier Scheme, designed in response to the needs of their two organizations, as an IETF working document.
 In explaining their motivations for creating a new system, Kunze later wrote that “each [persistent identifier] system had specific problems.”
 In contrast to the decentralized structure of the web, with many independent publishers, Handle and DOI were related centralized systems which charged for inclusion; they were “antithetical,” according to Kunze, “to an implicit principle that Internet standards must not endorse control by any one entity, over access to the networked resources of another entity.”
 URNs were free, but lacked a resolver discovery services, and, wrote Kunze, “it seemed to me that the IETF community lost interest in creating a whole new Internet indirection infrastructure that would add little to existing web and DNS mechanisms, especially in light of the small part that indirection plays in keeping links from breaking.”